mvxGREEN/SoundLoaderAndroid/Readme.md

 ## How It Works

 *\*user inputs url\**
-1. Get html of webpage at given url as a string
+1. Get html of webpage at given url
 2. Parse html for player url
 3. Load player url in webview
-4. While loading, intercept webview requests
+4. Intercept webview requests
 5. Parse request urls for 'client_id' parameter; save its value for later
-6. When finished loading, get html from webview as string
+6. Get html from loaded page in webview
 7. Parse html for stream url and track metadata (title, artist, thumbnail URL)
 8. Append your 'client_id' parameter to the stream url
 9. Download M3U8 file from your new stream url